sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

    component, or simple actions called on the parallel component.
    These tags correspond to const items that are stored in the Parallel::GlobalCache (of which there is one copy per Charm++ node).
 The alias can be omitted if the list is empty.
-(See `array_allocation_tags` below for specifying tags needed for the `allocate_array` function, but will not be added to the Parallel::GlobalCache.)
 6. `using mutable_global_cache_tags` is set to a `tmpl::list` of tags that correspond to mutable items that are stored in the Parallel::GlobalCache (of which there is one copy per Charm++